vulkomilev/oumi/docs/resources/datasets/pretraining_datasets.md

 The {py:class}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset` is an abstract base class.
 You should implement your specific dataset by subclassing it and overriding the {py:meth}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset.transform` method.
 ```

-To add a new pretraining dataset, you can to:
+To add a new pretraining dataset, you have to:

 1. Subclass {py:class}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset`
 2. Implement the {py:meth}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset.transform` method to define the dataset-specific transformation logic.